 1. Calculate the Transfer Fee

-Use the Morris County (New Jersey) Conveyance Fee Calculator 2026 to determine your estimated fee based on the property’s sale price and exemptions.
+Use the Morris County NJ Realty Transfer Fee Calculator 2026 to determine your estimated fee based on the property’s sale price and exemptions.

 2. Prepare Required Documents